Rajshahi

 Rajshahi (রাজশাহী, /bn/) is a metropolitan city and a major urban, administrative, commercial and educational centre of Bangladesh.
 It is also the administrative seat of the eponymous division and district.
-Located on the north bank of the Padma River, near the Bangladesh–India border, the city is surrounded by the satellite towns of Nowhata and Katakhali, which together build an urban agglomeration of about 1 million population.
-Modern Rajshahi lies in the ancient region of Pundravardhana.
-The foundation of the city dates to 1634, according to epigraphic records at the mausoleum of Sufi saint Shah Makhdum.
-The area hosted a Dutch settlement in the 18th century.
-The Rajshahi municipality was constituted during the British Raj in 1876.
+It is also the largest city of North Bengal.
+Located on the north bank of the Padma River, near the Bangladesh–India border, the city is surrounded by the satellite towns of Nowhata and Katakhali of Paba Upazila, which together build an urban agglomeration of about 1 million population.

 Rajshahi is a historic center of silk production.
 Varendra Research Museum, the oldest of its kind in Bangladesh, is located in the city.
 Sometimes the city is referred to as the City of Education, on account of being home to many renowned educational institutions of Bangladesh.
-The head office of Rajshahi Agricultural Development Bank and Barind Multipurpose Development Authority (BMDA) is situated in the city.
-The Shah Makhdum Airport serves Rajshahi.
+The head office of Rajshahi Agricultural Development Bank and Barind Multipurpose Development Authority is situated in the city.
+The Shah Makhdum Airport and Rajshahi railway station serves Rajshahi.

 According to The Guardian, Rajshahi is the cleanest city of Bangladesh, and it is also the most environmentally friendly city in the country.

 History

+Modern Rajshahi lies in the ancient region of Pundravardhana.
+The foundation of the city dates to 1634, according to epigraphic records at the mausoleum of Sufi saint Shah Makhdum.
+The area hosted a Dutch settlement in the 18th century.

 Rajshahi district was a part of the Pundra region of ancient Bengal ruled by the Pundra Kingdom.
 The capital of Prince Vijaya, the king who led military operations in Sri Lanka and Southeast Asia was located 14 kilometres (9 mi) to the west of Rajshahi town.
 Rajshahi was dominated by various Maharajas, Rajas and Zamindars.
 During Deo Rajas period, the region was known as Mohakalgarh.
 In 1288-89 the Raja was defeated by Shah Makhdum Rupos.
-The administrative district was established in 1772 and the municipal corporation in 1876.
+The administrative district was established in 1772 and the municipal corporation during the British Raj in 1876.